airshaper/adaptive-mesh-refinement/README.md

 This method allows for mesh refinement of both the volume and the surface mesh.

-In contrast to other OpenFOAM based methods that refine on the surface, the mesh is re-snapped after refinement, which improves the correspondence to the real geometry.
+In contrast to other OpenFOAM® based methods that refine on the surface, the mesh is re-snapped after refinement, which improves the correspondence to the real geometry.

 Adaptive mesh refinement can greatly reduce the computational cost, as the mesh is applied in a more efficient way.